-The Improved Practices Catalogue is an online resource for farmers in the Great Barrier Reef catchments.
-This tool highlights a number of key practices for the sugarcane, banana and grazing industries and aggregates the evidence both for the benefits to water quality with the economic costs and benefits.
+The Improved Practices Catalogues are online resources for farmers in the Great Barrier Reef catchments.
+The catalogues highlight a number of key practices for the sugarcane, banana and grazing industries and aggregate the evidence for the benefits to water quality with the economic costs and benefits.

 About the Improved Practices Catalogue

 The beef, sugarcane and horticulture industries in the Great Barrier Reef catchments contribute $3.7 billion in gross value of production and support regional development.
 To grow agricultural production, the way natural resources are used needs to be optimized.
-This tool will assist you to consider improved practices.
-These practices are ways that landholders can implement the Reef Water Quality Protection Plan 2013 and the Queensland Agriculture Strategy .
+These tools have been designed to assist growers and graziers to be informed so that they can implement best practices.

 How to use the guides